-The map tools, displayed as a column of expandable icons at the side of the map, contain tools for working with the map and data; you’ll use some of these throughout this lesson.
+The map tools, displayed as a column of expandable icons at the side of the map, contain tools for working with the map and data; you'll use some of these throughout this tutorial.
 The map tools also include tools that you can use to search for places of interest, select features on the map, and change the basemap.

 The salons layer displays over a basemap, which provides context for your locations.
 In an ArcGIS organization, the administrator chooses the default basemap, but you can change it for your map.
 You want to draw attention to the data that you're adding to the map, so you'll choose a simple basemap.

 - From the map tools, click the Basemap.

 The Basemap pane appears.